 What is an SBA Business Plan?

 A business plan is a document that outlines a company’s concept, structure, strategy, goals, target market, and financial projections.
-It defines the mission statement and business model for prospective investors, financiers, and buyers to understand the company’s value.
+It defines the mission statement and business model for prospective investors, financiers, and buyers to understand the business’s value.

 There are three types of plans:

-• Operational: Usually, a year-over-year plan for established businesses that outlines a company’s goals and growth projections.
+- Operational: Usually, a year-over-year plan for established businesses that outlines a company’s goals and growth projections.

-• Scenario-based: An agile plan for companies in rapidly changing industries that may need to pivot their focus as they scale up.
+- Scenario-based: An agile plan for companies in rapidly changing industries that may need to pivot their focus as they scale up.

-Why are SBA Business Plans important?
+Why are SBA Business Plans essential?

 Startups and newer businesses often need a plan because they don’t have financial data.
 A well-thought-out plan can show projected financial performance and cash flow.